MuhammedZohaib/My-Second-Brain/JavaScript/JavaScript.md

 ```

-# ----Promises----
+# `Promises`

-Object that encapsulates the result of an asynchronus operation .
+Object that encapsulates the result of an asynchronous operation .
-Let asynchronous method return values like a synchronus methos.
+Let asynchronous method return values like a synchronous methods.
 "I promise to return something in the future"

 the STATE is 'pending' then: 'fulfilled' or rejected